What you need to know about COVID-19

 - Get a flu shot

-Does my plan cover COVID-19 testing/screening services?
+Does my plan cover COVID-19 testing, screening and treatment services?

 Is pre-approval needed for COVID-19 testing/screening services under my plan coverage?